martin-montas/WordPress-Mysql-K8s-Deployment/README.md

 now the secret it's being enforce for later use.

 ***Step 1.2 Run the MySQL Persistent Volume File:***

 Persistent volumes (PVs) in Kubernetes (K8s) serve a crucial role in managing storage for applications running in containers.
 Here are several reasons why persistent volumes are essential in Kubernetes: Data Persistence, Decoupling Storage from Pods, Data Sharing, etc.

-First, modify the value array on the `mysql-pv.yml`  file from `minikube` to whatever node you are currently using.
+First, modify the value array on the `mysql-pv.yml`  file from `minikube` to whatever node you're currently using.
 When you are done, apply the changes:
 ```bash
 kubectl apply -f mysql-pv.yml
 ```

+***Step 1.3 ***

+TODO: FINISH!!

+TODO: FINISH!!TODO: FINISH!!